UW-SASWE/sDRIPS/README.md

 ### How to Cite
 <div style="text-align: justify;">
-If you use this code, please cite the following paper:
+If you use the scripts from this repository, please cite the following paper:
 </div>